grexor/pybio/README.md

 pybio is a Python framework for handling genomics operations and a direct interface to Ensembl genomes.

-Downloading an Ensembl genome+annotation takes one line: `pybio genome homo_sapiens`.
+Downloading an Ensembl genome+annotation takes one line:

+`$ pybio genome homo_sapiens`

 Features include genome+annotation download from Ensembl and processing with STAR and salmon, support of Fasta, Fastq, bedGraph and other file formats, motif sequence searches, and specific APA feautes like alternative polyadenylation site-pair classification (same-exon, skipped-exon, composite-exon) and more.